Renewal (religion)

-Renewal is the collective term for Charismatic, Pentecostal and Neo-charismatic churches.
+Renewal is the collective term for Charismatic, Pentecostal, and Neo-charismatic churches.
+According to the World Christian Database, there are nearly 80 million renewalists in the United States, including pentecostals, charismatics and neo-charismatics.

 Neo-charismatic churches

-The neo-charismatic denominations have more than a million members in China,.
-In Vietnam the Montagnard Evangelical Church is one of the largest Christian denominations.
+The neo-charismatic denominations have more than a million members in China.
+In Vietnam, the Montagnard Evangelical Church is one of the largest Christian denominations.